 Contributions to the museum can be made at the Visitor Services information desk at the main entrance of the museum.
-Payment can be cash, check or credit card.
-Checks should be made out to the KU Natural History Museum.
+Payment can be cash, credit card or check (made out to the KU Natural History Museum).
 Visitor Services can provide receipts for contributions upon request.

 Here is a list of frequently requested contact numbers:

 Visitor Services/Gift Shop — 785.864.4450